Chorus: Multi-Teacher Pretraining for Holistic 3D Gaussian Scene Encoding: Experiments

-\boldparagraph{Teachers ablation.} We ablate the three teachers—SigLIP, DINO, and PE‐Spatial—in two complementary views.
-In~\cref{tab:ablation_teachers} we fix the language teacher and then add DINO, followed by PE; zero‐shot semantic segmentation improves consistently on both the training dataset and InteriorGS as teachers are added, indicating complementary semantics (Lang) and general, object‐aware structure (DINO/PE).
-We further ablate SigLIP teacher in the supplement.
-Together, there are non-redundant gains from each teacher.
+\boldparagraph{Teacher ablation.} We ablate the three teachers—SigLIP, DINO, and PE‐Spatial—in two complementary views.
+In~\cref{tab:ablation_teachers}, adding DINO and then PE to the language teacher consistently improves zero‐shot semantic segmentation on both the training dataset and InteriorGS, indicating complementary semantics (Lang) and general, object‐aware structure (DINO/PE).
+We further ablate the SigLIP teacher in the supplement.
+Together, the results show non-redundant gains from each teacher.

+\boldparagraph{Robustness to 3DGS variants.} In~\cref{tab:rebuttal_robustness}, we evaluate \ours (\gs) on scenes re-optimized with standard 3DGS (without MCMC~\cite{kheradmand20243d}) and on scenes re-optimized using MCMC with fewer Gaussians.
+Zero-shot segmentation performance is largely preserved, suggesting that the learned encoder is not sensitive to the optimization algorithm or reduced Gaussian density.